 Piping Engineering is not a standalone activity.
-To sucessfully finish all engineering aspects piping engineer needs to depend on other discipline in terms of input and output.
+To successfully finish all engineering aspects piping engineer needs to depend on other disciplines in terms of input and output.
 While designing a piping system, many inputs are required from other disciplines and at the same time inputs are given to other disciplines too.
-There are also few outputs generated by piping which are required for procurement, erection and fabrication of the piping system.
-This article will list few of such inputs and outputs to give the readers an idea in brief.
+There are also few outputs generated by piping that is required for procurement, erection, and fabrication of the piping system.
+This article will list a few such inputs and outputs to give the readers an idea in brief.

 Inputs to Piping Discipline

-- Requirement from client: Plot area and location, statutory requirement, special requirements, softwares to be used etc.
+- Requirements from the client: Plot area and location, statutory requirement, special requirements, software to be used, etc.

 - Process information: Process data sheet showing overall dimensions, supporting arrangement, all nozzles location, size, rating, etc. for equipment.

 - Civil/Structural layout, drawing: Effluent & drain sewer layouts and manhole location.

 Civil drawings (plan and elevation) for the facilities within the unit like instrumentation control room, electrical sub-station, and laboratory.